hmaldonadovilla/community-kitchen/SetupInstructions.md

        ```

        Users tap **Add lines**, pick multiple products in the overlay, and a new row is created per selection.
 You can still keep line-item fields in a ref sheet (e.g., `Options (EN)` = `REF:DeliveryLineItems`) while storing only the overlay metadata (addMode/anchor/button label) in `Config (JSON/REF)`.
 The ref sheet supplies fields; the JSON supplies overlay settings.
      - Subgroups: add `subGroups` to a line-item group to render child rows under each parent row (e.g., `Ingredients` under a `Dish`).
 Each child entry reuses the same shape as `LineItemGroupConfig` (min/max/addMode/fields/optionFilter/selectionEffects/totals).
 You can define child fields inline or point to a ref sheet via `"ref": "REF:ChildTab"` (same column format as parent line-item refs).
 Inline values override the ref (e.g., to change labels/minRows).
 Submitted payloads contain an array of parents, each with a child array keyed by the subgroup id/label.
-The UI renders a localized subgroup title (from `label`, falling back to `id`) plus a per-row Show/Hide toggle so operators can collapse/expand dense child lists without changing data.
+Default mode renders inline subgroup sections with Show/Hide.
+Progressive mode (`ui.mode: "progressive"`) edits subgroups via a full-page overlay opened from “Open …” buttons next to triggering fields (selection effects) plus fallback “Open …” buttons for remaining subgroups.
        Example config:

       ```json
       {